Rockam/FastNoise-UE4-Wrapper/README.md

 ### Blueprints

 The wrapper offers blueprint nodes for complete usage.
-The first step would be to create a variable of type **FastNoiseWrapper**, then setup it and and finally getting a 2D/3D value of noise.
+The first step would be to create a variable of **FastNoiseWrapper** type, then setup it and finally getting a 2D/3D value of noise.
 Blueprint nodes can be seen below:

 ![FastNoise wrapper blueprint nodes](https://github.com/Rockam/FastNoise-UE4-Wrapper/blob/master/Blueprint_nodes.JPG "FastNoise wrapper blueprint nodes")